Skip to main content

 There are additional circumstances in which youmight qualify for emergency SNAP assistance.
 These benefits and the process for obtaining them may vary from state to state:

-• Expedited SNAP benefits: These are delivered to eligible applicants within seven days.
+• Expedited SNAP benefits: These are delivered to eligible applicants within seven days (or sooner, in some states).
 You may be issued expedited benefits for one month while you have your full SNAP application reviewed.

 • Replacement SNAP benefits: If you currently receive SNAP, you can apply for replacement SNAP benefits if you lost food purchased with your SNAP EBT card.
 This loss must be due to a power outage (at least 24 hours) or another household incident.